 Google Pixel 7 design and screen

 However, our reviewers for both the Pixel 6 and its Pro counterpart commented on the decision to use a glossy glass finish for the rear.
 The Pixel 6 Pro was like “trying to type on a bar of soap with sweaty hands”, while the Pixel 6 picked up all the fingerprints, our testers commented.
-Perhaps Google will rectify this with the Pixel 7.
+It’s doesn’t seem like this has changed with the Pixel 7

-The Pixel 6 and Pixel 6 Pro had 6.4-inch and 6.7-inch displays respectively and we’d imagine Google will stick with this format for 2022’s Pixel 7 Series.
+The Pixel 6 and Pixel 6 Pro had 6.4-inch and 6.7-inch displays respectively and Google isn’t saying whether that will change for 2022’s Pixel 7 Series.
 Only the Pro version offered 120Hz variable refresh rate and we would expect parity for the Pixel 7 and Pixel 7 Pro, making both phones excellent options for gamers.

 Google Pixel 7 specs

 Google was mostly excited about its new Tensor chipset, which made its debut on the Pixel 6 range.
-So far, so good.
-It outperformed the Snapdragon 888 within the Samsung Galaxy S21 Plus, for example.
-Whether it can defeat the Snapdragon 8 Gen 1 remains to be seen.
+Google has confirmed the Pixel 7 will be powered by a second-generation Tensor chip.

 You might like…

 Another area for improvement could be battery life.
 Our Pixel 6 Pro review called the output from the 5003mAh battery “mediocre”.
 Perhaps further optimisation of the chipset, rather than the presence of a larger cell, could rectify that.
 Given the max storage option is 256GB (with no microSD expansion option) we’d also like to see Google launch a 1TB option for power users.